 Climatically, culturally, and economically, the rapidly growing cities of Asia are indeed a world away, but the two architects judiciously implement a strategy of cohesion, which embrace and resolve the contrasts between East and West.
 As Manuel and Grégoire repeatedly declare… “From West to East, we have an ongoing love affair.”
 Having bought their Swiss rationality and structural logic to Asia, they can now consider their European projects with a fresh set of ideas for pragmatic construction and socially responsible design.

 The offshoot from the original practice, now known as G8A, became an independent partnership in 2014.
-Headed by Manuel and Grégoire with Nicolas Moser and Laurence Savy as Directors, G8A now has offices in Hanoi, Ho Chi Minh City, Singapore, and Geneva.
+Headed by Manuel and Grégoire with Nicolas Moser, Laurence Savy and Armand Devillard as Directors, G8A now has offices in Hanoi, Ho Chi Minh City, Singapore, and Geneva.